hekmon/transmissionbutler/README.md

 ### Behavior

+(based on previous config file)

 Every `60` minutes the butler will check the global ratio setting and will scan each torrent:

 * If the torrent is sending:
-  * and has a custom ratio, it will be skipped
+  * and has a custom ratio, it will be skipped for seeding tests
-  * since less than `90` days, ratio will be deactivated for this torrent (unlimited seeding)
+  * since less than `90` days, ratio will be deactivated for this torrent (free seed period)
-  * since more than `90` days, global ratio will be reactivated for this torrent
+  * since more than `90` days:
-  * Else, it will continue to seed until the global ratio is reached then transmission will automatically stop this torrent
+    * custom ratio will be activated if the torrent has a custom ratio value saved different than the global ratio (because of `restore_custom`)
+    * global ratio will be activated as either `restore_custom` is off or the saved custom ratio value matches the global ratio value
-* If the torrent is completed/stopped and is:
+* (because of the `delete_when_done`) The torrent will be deleted along with its files if it is completed/stopped and is:
-  * on the global ratio mode and have a ratio above the global setting (`4`), it will be deleted along with its files
+  * on the global ratio mode and have a ratio above the global setting (`4`)
-  * on a custom ratio mode and have it's ratio above its custom setting, it will be deleted along with its files
+  * on a custom ratio mode and have its current ratio above its custom ratio
-  * neither on the global ratio mode nor on the custom ratio mode (unlimited/no ratio mode), it will be skipped

 Note that you can set `unlimited_seed_days` to `0` in order to deactivate the unlimited seed period.